reduxjs/redux/docs/recipes/UsageWithTypescript.md

 [Redux Toolkit](https://redux-toolkit.js.org) (RTK) is the standard approach for writing modern Redux logic.
 RTK is already written in TypeScript, and its API is designed to provide a good experience for TypeScript usage.

-[React-Redux](https://react-redux.js.org) doesn't ship with its own type definitions.
+[React Redux](https://react-redux.js.org) doesn't ship with its own type definitions.
 If you are using Typescript you should install the [`@types/react-redux` type definitions](https://npm.im/@types/react-redux) from npm.
 In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.

 The [Redux+TS template for Create-React-App](https://github.com/reduxjs/cra-template-redux-typescript) comes with a working example of these patterns already configured.